Eruvadi: History

 The spread of Islam led to the city's expansion between 400 and 700 years ago.
 According to local tradition, Eruvadi was subject to Islamic conquest by a Sufi warrior-saint named Saiyid Ibrahim with his 3,000 warrior disciples, in the twelfth century.
 The city has spread to Puliyur on the north side of the river with the streets ending at the river bank.
 The ancient people of Eruvadi were good at cultivation, trade and finance; they joined with the army of King Pandian Kulasekaran and went to fight with Cheran King and won the battle near Panakudi when Cheran King tried to occupy the Pandian kingdom.
 Eruvadi is also called Pulianjuvanam.
 There is an inscription at Muhaam Jumma Masjid about the name Pulianjuvanam.

-Documentary Film

-Yarbath - A historical documentary film was released on 2016.
-It was directed by Mohammed Aadhil Ashfaq.The film shows the roots of nellai eruvadi.
-Research for the documentary film duration is almost 18 months.
-This documentary has 1000 years of history.
-It elaborates the culture of eruvadi.
-And also it presents the achievers from various sector.

 Demography

-Population

-The Eruvadi Town Panchayat has population of 18,067 of which 9,015 are males while 9,052 are females as per report released by Census India 2011.

-Population of Children with age of 0–6 is 1991 which is 11.02% of total population of Eruvadi (TP).
-In Eruvadi Town Panchayat, Female Sex Ratio is of 1004 against state average of 996.
-Moreover, Child Sex Ratio in Eruvadi is around 893 compared to Tamil Nadu state average of 943.
-Literacy rate of Eruvadi city is 92.10% higher than state average of 80.09%.
-In Eruvadi, Male literacy is around 95.20% while female literacy rate is 89.05%.

 Religion

 Eruvadi has Muslim, Hindu and Christian population and each community has their place of worship.